mndillon/toki-pona-nanpa-linja-n/README.md

 ## Community & Contributions
 Discussion welcome via:

+- The 'Discussions' tab on this Github repository

 - https://sona.pona.la/wiki/nasin_nanpa_linja_n (you need an account on sona pona to view this page)

 - Comments on tokipona channel on Reddit (mention nanpa-linja-n in your posts, so its clear what subject your post is about)